Stress–energy tensor

 Contravariant components of the stress–energy tensor.

 The stress–energy tensor, sometimes called the stress–energy–momentum tensor or the energy–momentum tensor, is a tensor field quantity that describes the density and flux of energy and momentum at each point in spacetime, generalizing the stress tensor of Newtonian physics.
 It is an attribute of matter, radiation, and non-gravitational force fields.
 This density and flux of energy and momentum are the sources of the gravitational field in the Einstein field equations of general relativity, just as mass density is the source of such a field in Newtonian gravity.

+The electromagnetic stress–energy tensor was introduced by Hermann Minkowski in 1907, and later generalized by Max von Laue in 1911.

 Definition

 The stress–energy tensor involves the use of superscripted variables (not exponents; see Tensor index notation and Einstein summation notation).
 The four coordinates of an event of spacetime x are given by x^{0}, x^{1}, x^{2}, x^{3}.
 These are customarily set as t, x, y, z, where t is the time coordinate, and x, y, and z are spatial coordinates.